 Due to popular demand, MPEG-¬-DASH introduced an optional function: the initialization segment.
 The initialization segment is an MPEG --- TS format containing a simple program, its program specific information (PAT, PMT) and some optional codec and DRM information.
 The advantage of this is that duplication of this information is not required in the subsequent media segments.
 This has the enormous advantage of faster channel switching, which contributes to a substantial improvement in the quality of experience similar to the change of traditional analog TV channels.

-In this contest of different technologies based on OTT, it is very difficult at the moment to know which of them will dominate the future of OTT (no matter which one is really the best!).
-This is because these technologies are promoted by very heavy players in the telecommunications industry and therefore each is creating a great impact on the market.
+In this contest of different technologies based on OTT it is very difficult, at present, to know which of them will dominate the OTT future (no matter which of them is really the best!).
+This is because these technologies are promoted by very heavy participants in the telecommunications industry and therefore each one is creating a great impact on the market.